quantify-os/quantify-scheduler/docs/tutorials/zhinst/index.md

 There are some inherent limitations to the paradigm of describing the program as a single linear timeline that is started using a single synchronization trigger.
 These limitations cannot easily be addressed so should be taken into account when thinking about experiments.

 - Because the **synchronization of the HDAWG and the UFHQA relies on a trigger on two devices operating at different clock frequencies** one cannot guarantee at what sample within the clock domain the slave device gets triggered.
-The consequence is that although the triggering is stable within an experiment, the exact time difference (in number of samples) between the different devices varies between different experiments.
+The consequence is that although the triggering is stable within an experiment, the exact time difference (in the number of samples) between the different devices varies between different experiments.
 This problem is inherent to the triggering scheme and cannot be easily resolved.
-- The paradigm of a single fixed timeline with a single synchronizing trigger is **not compatible with control loop affecting feedback**.
+- The paradigm of a single fixed timeline with a single synchronizing trigger is **not compatible with a control loop affecting feedback**.

 ### Limitations with the current implementation